 You need to stand out, and a growing method of doing just that is creating a personal resume website.

-Here, we’ll give a simple overview of how to create a person resume website for under $20.
-You can even skip the paid parts and do it for free – no special skills needed.
+Here, we’ll give a simple overview of how to create a personal resume website for under $20.
+You can even skip the paid parts and do it for free – no special skills are needed.